zwhiteley-sky/travel-agency-blog/README.md

 ### Tags
 - A `title` tag within the `head` tag that contains the title of your page
-- A `link` tag within the `head`.
-In the href attribute, use the following css file: https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css
-- At least one comment
 - A page title that uses a `h1` tag
-- A tagline beneeth the title that uses a `h4` tag.
+- A tagline beneath the title that uses a `h4` tag.
 - At least one sentence describing your travel agency using a `p` tag to contain the text.
-- An `img` element providing a picture of at least one of the places your page describes.
-  - The `src` can be any image you prefer.
-Don't care about the image?
-You can use this one: https://the-travel-masters.com/wp-content/uploads/2012/06/Eiffel-Tower.jpg
-  - An an `alt` to describe your image.
-- Use the `a` tag to add a link to the official homepage for the location you are descirbing.
-For example, if you are doing Eiffel Tower, then you could like to this page: https://www.toureiffel.paris/en.
 - Create a bulleted list that will contain a list of sites to see in the location you are describing
-- Create a numbered list that will hold an iteinerary.
+- Create a numbered list that will hold an itinerary.
 This can describe the top 5 things to do in the location you are describing
-- Wrap the `img` tag in a `div` element.

-### Attributes
-- Give one of your `p` tags an ID attribute of `id = "motivation"`
-- Give your `img` tag a class attribute of `class = "feature-image"`
-- The `div` should have a class of `picture-container`